Get notified of page updates

 In 2019, the American Society of Clinical Oncology (ASCO) published updated guidelines on endocrine treatment (hormonal therapy) for women with breast cancer.
 The guidelines recommended:

-• Many women with node-negative breast cancer should consider extended therapy for up to a total of 10 years of endocrine treatment based on considerations of recurrence risk.
+• Women with node-negative breast cancer should consider extended therapy for up to a total of 10 years of adjuvant endocrine treatment based on considerations of their risk for recurrence.

-The Panel noted that the benefits in of reduction were small and that a substantial portion of the benefit for extended aromatase inhibitor therapy came from prevention of a new breast cancer diagnosis.
+The ASCO Panel notes that the benefits of reduction are small and that a substantial portion of the benefit for extended adjuvant aromatase inhibitor therapy comes from preventing a new breast cancer diagnosis.

 Updated: 01/02/2022